cloud-solutions/zend-sentry/README.md

 That's it.
 There's nothing more you need to do, everything works at that stage, [try it](#try-it).
 Happy logging!

-#Usage
+#Basic Automatic Usage

 Again, you don't need to write a single line of code to make this work.
 The default settings will make sure Sentry is registered as both error and exception handler, [try it](#try-it) by triggering and error or throwing around some exceptions.
 You should instantly see them in your Sentry dashboard.
 ZendSentry also packages its own ExceptionStrategies to make sure, exceptions ZF would otherwise intercept, are logged.

+#Manual Usage
 Additonally, the module registers a log event listener on application level.
 So you can trigger custom log events from anywhere in your application.
-These will be logged using the `Zend\Log\Logger` with a Sentry writter provided by this mdule.

 In a controller, you may do: